Fill4/sigs_freq/README.md

 More commands and ways of executing the code are available and can be consulted here: __to be added__

 ## Testing
-To test the compilation go the tests folder and execute
+To test the compilation go to the tests folder and execute

 ```
 sigs_freq -v -p < freqs